Nonary/MonitorSwapAutomation/Readme.md

 4. Verify that in both `primary.cfg` and `dummy.cfg` that only **one** display contains values for the `BitsPerPixel`, `Width`, `Height`, and so on.
 5. Basically, primary will "zero out" the dummy plug, and dummy will "zero out" the main display.
 The reason is so that the windows transfer back automatically to the other screen when swapping profiles.
-6. In the `primary.cfg` file, locate your primary `MonitorId` and copy and paste it to the `primaryMonitorId` key in the settings.json file.
+6. In the `MonitorSwap-Dummy.ps1` file, locate your primary `MonitorId` and copy and paste it to the `primaryMonitorId` key in the settings.json file.
     For example:
     ```
     {